 RedRaiderSports.com's 2017 Texas Tech baseball coverage is brought to you by our great friends at Tailgate Express.

-Baseball season is here, and Tim Tadlock's Red Raiders will host four more weekend homestands against Big 12 foes Baylor, TCU, Oklahoma State, and Kansas.
+Baseball season is in full swing, and Tim Tadlock's Red Raiders will host three more weekend homestands against Big 12 foes Oklahoma State, TCU and Kansas.